-The availability and the amount you will spend on life insurance depends on the severity of your rheumatoid arthritis.
+The availability and the amount you will spend on life insurance depend on the severity of your rheumatoid arthritis.

 What does this mean?
 It has to do with underwriting.

-Underwriting departments look at several factors when analyzing a life insurance application from someone with rheumatoid arthritis.
-We discuss these factors next.
+Life insurance underwriters look at several factors when analyzing a life insurance application from someone with rheumatoid arthritis.
+Since underwriting is the foundation of life insurance approval, we discuss these factors next.

 7 Underwriting Factors For People With Rheumatoid Arthritis